-The ease, simplicity and fairness of that ending is determined by the marital property regime you choose before getting married.
+The ease, simplicity and fairness of that ending is determined by the matrimonial property regime you choose before getting married.

 What is an antenuptial contract / prenuptial agreement?

 The decision to marry in community of property or with a prenuptial agreement determines who gets what in case of death or divorce.
 Making the wrong decision can lead to great emotional hardship, delays and frustration.
-This is an important one that needs to be carefully considered by all pre-weds.
+This is an important one that needs to be carefully considered by all couples planning marriage.

-We understand that the last thing you want to consider during the pressure of wedding preparations are what happens if you get divorced, but with divorce up by 28% in 2013 it is a serious matter you must consider carefully.
+We understand the last thing you want to think about during the pressure of wedding preparations is what happens if you get divorced but, with more than four in 10 marriages in South Africa ending in divorce before the 10th anniversary, it is a serious matter you must not overlook.

-As leading South African divorce lawyers, we see the practical consequence of marital property regime choices every day.
+As leading South African family lawyers, we see the practical consequences of marital property regime choices every day.
 Our experience can guide you in making the best choice and making sure that your prenup agreement or cohabitation agreement exactly reflects your requirements.